Skip to content

 Representative Performance (example configurations)

 Measured performance varies by band, architecture, IF plan, and gain structure.
-These catalog-backed examples show the type of operating ranges, gain behavior, and spectral performance available across Microsource converter designs.
+These current catalog-backed examples show concrete wide-band up- and down-conversion configurations that match the refreshed dedicated product pages.

 SpecificationMinMaxUnits